Iceybb/PokeyPySnipe/README.md

 *Edit \pogo\snipe.bat with your auth type, username, password and current location (if using google, you MUST put your gmail address / password in the bat file for it to authenticate)

 *Run snipe.bat and paste coordinates in the following format: lat,lng - profit!

+***ADDED A WEB SERVER FOR REMOTE SNIPING***

+Run 'start webserver.bat' and navigate to http://localhost:5100 (or your external IP if you have port forwarding setup) and fill in the prompts, it allows for sniping on the go.
+Alternatively, if you wanted to pass arguments to the bat for integration in to another service, you can do so as follows: snipeParam "ptc or google" "username" "password" "start loc" "snipe coords (format 123.000000,123.00000)